Seasonal Climate Summary: Winter (December 2024 - February 2025)

 Temperature and Precipitation

-Figure 1: Statewide departures from normal temperature (a) and accumulated precipitation (b) over the summer months at top, followed by statewide accumulated precipitation departures (c) and percent of normals for precipitation (d) at bottom.
+Figure 1: Statewide departures from normal temperature (a) and accumulated precipitation (b) over the winter months at top, followed by statewide accumulated precipitation departures (c) and percent of normals for precipitation (d) at bottom.
 All data courtesy of the Midwestern Regional Climate Center.

 Soil and Energy

-Figure 2: Three-month Standardized Precipitation Index (SPI) across the state of Ohio from June through August 2024, used as a proxy for soil moisture conditions.
+Figure 2: Three-month Standardized Precipitation Index (SPI) across the state of Ohio from December 2024 through February 2025, used as a proxy for soil moisture conditions.
 Data courtesy of the High Plains Regional Climate Center.

 Looking Ahead